syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ### Positioning table summary row

-The `SfDataGrid` provides the support to show the table summary row at either top or bottom position by using the `GridTableSummaryRow.position` property.
+The table summary row can be shown at either top or bottom position by using the `GridTableSummaryRow.position` property.

 {% tabs %}
 {% highlight Dart %}